Doctorate in Business Administration option in Marketing

 intellectual and professional career growth.

-Our faculty is large and diverse.
-We currently have 16 members.
-The faculty has five
+Our faculty is large and diverse with 16 members.
+The faculty has five full professors,

-full professors, five associate professors, and six assistant professors.The marketing faculty are generally active in professional associations serving as
+five associate professors and six assistant professors.The marketing faculty are generally active in professional associations serving as

-chairs, co-chairs, track chairs, session chairs, and or reviewers for nationally visible
+chairs, co-chairs, track chairs, session chairs and reviewers for nationally visible

 conferences in our field.